 Position: We are seeking an Accounting Assistant to report and record ticket sales, prepare deposits and reconcile bank accounts.
 Dealing with any ticketing accounting situations is a major function of this position.

 From this job description, we can include the following keywords on your resume:

 One thing that’s just as bad as not having the correct keywords is over-using them.
-Many applicants try to stuff as many keywords as they can into their resumes in hopes of beating the ATS and earning a high ranking.
+Many applicants try to stuff as many resume keywords as they can in hopes of beating the ATS and earning a high ranking.

 Nice try!
 It won’t happen.
 The ATS will reject an overstuffed resume as quickly as it would a resume with insufficient keywords.
 Work on finding the right balance in your resume.